PGfAR diverse programmes: Optimising diagnosis of symptomatic cancer

 Factors influencing patient appraisal of symptoms and associations with cancer diagnosis

-This comprised three parallel cohort studies of all patients from general practices referred for symptoms suggestive of lung, colorectal and pancreatic cancer, each with a nested in-depth qualitative interview study using a purposive sample of those diagnosed with and without cancer.
+This comprised three parallel cohort studies of all patients from general practices referred for symptoms suggestive of lung, colorectal and pancreatic cancer.
+Each study had a nested in-depth qualitative interview study using a purposive sample of those diagnosed with and without cancer.

 Quantifying the risk of cancer and diagnostic actions

-The aim was to conduct 6-8 new matched, case-control studies using data from the General Practice Research Database (GPRD) to find statistically and clinically significant explanatory symptoms.
-Ultimately 14 sites were studied, because we were able to semi-automate the processes.
-The GPRD data would also be interrogated to identify and quantify the main routes patients took to diagnosis, and will explain why so relatively few patients take the standard route via 2-week wait referral from primary care.
+The aim was to conduct 6-8 new matched, case-control studies using data from the General Practice Research Database (GPRD) to find statistically and clinically significant pre-presentational features (symptoms).
+Ultimately 14 sites were studied, because the researchers were able to semi-automate the processes.
+The GPRD data would also be interrogated to carry out studies of existing main routes patients took to diagnosis, and will explain why so relatively few patients take the standard route via 2-week wait referral from primary care.

 Consumer values in the design of cancer investigation services

-This had four components.
-The researchers conducted an in-depth qualitative interview study with patients who had undergone cancer investigation, to identify what factors mattered most to patients.
-Using this, we designed hypothetical scenarios relating to levels of disease risk for the three exemplar cancers, and in a large vignette study sought to find what level of risk patients would choose investigation at.
+This had four components, which are described in this text and the diagram below.
+The researchers conducted an early in-depth qualitative interview study with patients who had undergone cancer investigation, to identify what factors mattered most to patients.
+Using this, they undertook a large vignette study that sought to find patient preference for testing and designed multiple studies relating to levels of disease risk of symptoms for the three exemplar cancers.

-We added two studies using Bayesian methods to establish the relationship between cancer staging at diagnosis and the symptoms experienced.
+The researchers added two studies using Bayesian methods to establish the relationship between cancer symptoms experienced and cancer staging at diagnosis.
 This helped to model the most effective investigative pathway for patients presenting to GPs with symptoms that could trigger further investigations for cancer.

-The study concluded with a workstream to develop the diagnostic pathways using the information generated by the earlier parts of the programme.
+The study concluded with a workstream to redesign and test the diagnostic pathways using the information generated by the earlier parts of the programme.

 Why was this programme design chosen?